 Yesterday I began thinking about my passion for all things salty and sweet.
 One of my favorite desserts is the Momofuku Compost Cookie, which combines sugar and butter with potato chips and pretzels.
 Heaven.

-Then my crazy brain reminded me that I also love sweet n spicy.
+Then my crazy brain reminds me that I also love sweet and spicy.
 And that we still had 1/2 a bag of Zapp’s Spicy Cajun Crawtators in the cupboard.

 DING DING DING!!!

-I figured that amount of heat would be too much for a cookie.
-No, we needed some serious chocolate action to balance it out.
-I contemplated a brownie box mix, but was too lazy to leave the house to buy one.
-So I looked on my phone for a recipe, and settled on this, for one reason….
+I figure that amount of heat will be too much for a cookie.
+No, we need some serious chocolate action to balance it out.
+I contemplate a brownie box mix, but am too lazy to leave the house to buy one.
+So I look on my phone for a recipe, and settle on this, for one reason….

-…it required 10 Tablespoons of Butter (which is exactly all I had left)
+…it requires 10 Tablespoons of Butter (which is exactly all I had left).

-If you peek at the original recipe, you’ll see that Alice Medrich has all sorts of instructions which the rebel in me still couldn’t be bothered with – melting the butter in a double boiler, mixing with 40 strokes, using parchment paper….
+If you peek at the original recipe, you’ll see that Alice Medrich has all sorts of instructions which the rebel in me still can’t follow.
+For example – melting the butter in a double boiler, mixing with 40 strokes, using parchment paper….

-…she’d probably disapprove that I didn’t use “the best cocoa I know” (sadly, I’m only familiar with Trader Joe’s).
-And of course, by not following her directions, I wound up with lumpy batter and large clumps of powder pockets.
+…she will probably disapprove that I don’t use “the best cocoa I know.
+Sadly, I’m only familiar with Trader Joe’s.
+And of course, by not following her directions, I wind up with lumpy batter and large clumps of powder pockets.

-Oh yeah, she might have had a heart attack when I added these:
+Oh yeah, she might have had a heart attack when I add these cajun potato chips.

 But I still think they’re going to be fabulous.

 I mean, look at them.
-How could they not be?!?
+How can they not be?!?